jgnewman/einlandr/README.md

 In backend/db-models.js, a user model and a session model have already been created with Sequelize.
 Users are expected to have an email address and password to match against for authentication.

 > Note that raw passwords are not saved in the database.
 Passwords are encrypted via PBKDF2 with HMAC-SHA-512 as a core hashing algorithm and using a randomly generated 16 byte salt at 100,000 iterations.
+Passwords are automatically limited to 1000 characters to avoid large password DDOS attacks.

 When a user is authenticated, a session will be created in the sessions table.